 Does your lawyer really understand construction?
 Construction law is a specialty and if it’s not your lawyer’s primary practice area, then you are not receiving the most effective representation.
+We are Board Certified in Construction Law by the Texas Board of Legal Specialization.
+An honor held by only approximately 100 Texas lawyers.
 Our lawyers know construction, and live and breathe construction law.
 We represent every trade in the industry, from earth movers, concrete contractors, HVAC contractors, steel fabricators, masonry installers, electricians, structural repair contractors, plumbers, truss manufacturers, roofers, painters, commercial glass fabricators and installers, fire suppression contractors, landscapers, flooring installers, millwork subcontractors, and so on.
 We counsel property owners, architects, engineers, developers, general contractors, subcontractors, and suppliers on every type of legal issue encountered on a construction project or through running a construction-related business.
 Our construction attorneys have been tried and tested, and are experienced in all aspects of construction law, to include enforcing payment through the mechanics lien and bond claim process; foreclosure actions; defending and/or prosecuting design claims, defect claims, and delay damage claims; and with drafting, reviewing, and modifying all types of residential and commercial contracts.
 We understand your industry.
 And we know construction law.

 Construction Contract Review and Creation